The name of the Branch is “The University of Exeter Branch of the University and College Union”, subsequently referred to as the Branch.

 d) any member of the Branch who is a member of the National Executive Committee of UCU.

-7.4 The committee shall elect (from among its own members) a Negotiating Committee to conduct negotiations.
+7.4 The committee shall elect (from among its own members) a Negotiating Committee to conduct negotiations, using the terms of reference locally agreed for Joint Committee for

 7.5 The Negotiating Committee is the only body empowered to conduct negotiations with the institution.
 The negotiators may include the Regional Official, under circumstances determined by the General Secretary.
 The Negotiating Committee shall make appropriate arrangements for the appointment of its officers from among its membership.